akheron/sahko/README.md

 A simple program for controlling electrical devices by turning GPIO pins on and off on a Raspberry Pi based on the electricity spot price.

+Now also includes an experimental web interface for editing the schedules.

 ## Prerequisites

 - One or more devices you want to control, e.g. a boiler, heaters, etc.